Supreme Court (North Korea): Decisions

 The Supreme Court has three chambers: one for criminal, civil, and special matters.

 Normally, the Supreme Court is the highest appellate court in the country, for both criminal and civil law cases.
 For some cases, for example, crimes against the state, it is the court of first instance.
 When the Supreme Court is the court of first instance, its decision is always final and cannot be appealed or challenged.
 This is considered an impediment on the right to a fair trial, of which the right to appeal is part of.

 The Supreme Court participates in the sentencing of political criminals.
 The State Security Department can determine sentences for political offenders in the name of the court.
 For offenders of the Criminal Law of North Korea, the Supreme Court has recommended capital punishment.
 Summary and arbitrary executions outside the procedure involving the Supreme Court take place in the country, too, sometimes with torture leading up to a confession.

 Trials of foreigners are always taken directly to the Supreme Court.
 This is true despite the fact that crimes against the nation and people, which foreigners are usually accused of, should, according to the Criminal Procedure Law of North Korea, be tried at local-level courts first.
 The decision to take foreigners to the Supreme Court seems to have been taken to make such trials speedy.
-Trials of foreigners have involved Americans detained in North Korea such as Aijalon Gomes, Euna Lee, Laura Ling, and Kenneth Bae.
+Trials of foreigners have involved Americans detained in North Korea such as Aijalon Gomes, Euna Lee, Laura Ling, Matthew Todd Miller, Otto Warmbier and Kenneth Bae.

 The Supreme Court also arbitrates matters involving the non-fulfillment of contracts between state enterprises and cases involving injuries and compensation demands.
 These administrative decisions always reflect party policies.

 The Supreme Procurator's Office routinely investigates the Supreme Court's decisions.
 If it finds fault with the Court's decision, it can refer it to a plenary of the Court, in which the country's chief procurator acts as a statutory member.
 If judges of the Supreme Court hand out "unjust sentences", they can be held liable for it.